tooploox/taxonify_gui/manual/filtering_pane/README.md

 When `Modified by` checkbox is not enabled, data is not filtered by that criterium.
 When the checkbox is enabled filtering by the last user that modified the data behaves differently when it's combined with annotable fields and differently when it's not.

 ##### Filtering without annotable fields combined
-When `Modified by` criterium is not combined with annotable fields it matches the items where provided user is the last one to modify __any__ annotable field.
+When `Modified by` criterium is not combined with any annotable fields it matches the items where provided user is the last one to modify __any__ annotable field.

 ##### Filtering with annotable fields combined
-When `Modified by` criterium is combined with annotable fields it matches the items where provided user is the last one to modify __all__ combined annotable fields.
+When `Modified by` criterium is combined with some annotable fields it matches the items where provided user is the last one to modify __all__ combined annotable fields.

 User value set to `None` matches fields that were not yet modified (all new data added to the system aren't modified at start).